oleganza/OAPromise/README.md

 ```

-### Cancelling operations
+## Canceling operations

 It is important to understand that promise does not represent an _operation_, but a future _result_.
 Operation is controlled by someone else while the promise merely reflects what the operation is doing.

 However, there is a way to let the operation know if we wish to cancel it.
 User receiving a promise, can send it a message `-discard` when the promise is no longer interesting.
-An operation owning a promise may check from time to time if the promise `isDiscarded` and resolve it with a value or an error.
-Discarding promise does not produce any immediate side effect.
-Every operation has complete control on how and when to resolve the promise.
+This will cleanup all resources occupied by pending promises immediately.
+An operation owning a promise may check from time to time if the promise `isDiscarded` and stop the task.
 Operation is not required to even check if the promise is discarded.
+When it sets the value or error for the discarded promise, no callbacks will be called.

 This works with chained promises as well.
 If the promise on the end of the chain is discarded, all preceding promises will be discarded too.

+If promise has several children (then: or error: callback were assigned several times), then all the children must be discarded to make that promise discarded too.
+If the parent promise is discarded, all its children are discarded as well.

+For balancing resource use, `completion` callback must be used.
+It will always be called either right after a success or failure callback, or when the promise is discard.

 1) During the operation, check if the promise `-isDiscarded` and resolve it early.